 - Since you’re required to visit one of Candid’s network dentists to get started, Candid treatment is only available if you live near one of their 300+ providers nationwide.

 - Because Candid treatment includes in-person care and more comprehensive plans, it costs $3,500+, depending on your dentist’s location and rates.
-This is obviously much more expensive than SmileDirectClub.
+This is obviously much more expensive than fully at-home providers like Byte and NewSmile.

 - To finance Candid treatment, you’ll need to enroll in a payment plan through your dentist’s office or a third-party company, and it might require a credit check.
-SmileDirectClub automatically offers financing to every customer, regardless of your credit score.
+By comparison, Byte automatically offers financing to every customer, regardless of your credit score.

-NewSmile is a younger brand than the other companies on this list, but they offer quality treatment for some of the lowest prices in the field.
+NewSmile is a smaller brand that is less well-established than many of the other companies on this list, but they offer treatment for some of the lowest prices in the field.
 With a nighttime-only option, frequent discounts, interest-free financing, and remote oversight, they’re a solid all-around option, and a more budget-friendly SmileDirectClub alternative.
+Similar to Byte (and SmileDirectClub), treatment with NewSmile is fully remote.
+That means there are no dental office visits and you’ll take an impression of your teeth from home to get started.

 Pros

-- NewSmile’s $1,595 sticker price is hundreds less than SmileDirectClub and other at-home treatments — and they occasionally run discounts that make it even more affordable.
+- NewSmile’s $1,595 sticker price is hundreds less than Byte, and potentially thousands less than in-office and hybrid aligner treatments.
+They occasionally run discounts that make it even more affordable.

 - They include your impression kit, retainers, and three months of whitening products at no extra charge.
-Many competitors charge extra for these items.
+Some competitors charge extra for these items.

-- NewSmile will work with you if your finished smile doesn’t match your treatment preview, providing free refinement aligners if necessary.
+- NewSmile says they’ll work with you if your finished smile doesn’t match your treatment preview, providing free refinement aligners if necessary.

 Cons

-- Unlike SmileDirectClub, NewSmile doesn’t offer dental scans, so you’ll have to get started with an impression kit instead.
+- NewSmile doesn’t offer dental scans; you’ll have to get started with an impression kit instead.

-- NewSmile is a younger company with fewer online reviews and much less experience than SmileDirectClub.
+- NewSmile is a smaller and less well established company with fewer online reviews than other providers on this list.

 NewSmile - Our Recommendation